 It was at this time that the Japanese guards threatened to kill the POWs if the ship came under attack by American planes or submarines.
 The ship was now part of a convoy designated as C-076.
 Since the POWs had not heard any air raid alerts, they assumed that they were safe.

-At 7:37 p.m. on Thursday, September 7, 1944, the U.S.S Paddle spotted the convoy off the west coast of Mindanao at Sindangan Point.
+At 4:37 p.m., on September 7, 1944, the U.S.S Paddle spotted the convoy off the west coast of Mindanao at Sindangan Point.
 It fired two torpedoes at the ship.
 The first torpedo hit the ship in its main hold killing many POWs.
 Moments later, a second torpedo hit the ship.
 There was a gaping hole in the ship's side.
 Those POWs still alive saw the bodies of the dead floating in the water as the hold filled with water.
 Some POWs were blown out of the hold through the hole during the explosion.

-According to the POWs in the water, the Shinyo Maru began to capsize, and there was a tremendous crushing sound.
-The ship seemed to bend upward in the middle, and it split in two and sunk into the water.
+According to the POWs in the water, the Shinyo Maru began to capsize.
+There was a tremendous crushing sound and the ship seemed to bend upward in the middle.
+The ship split in two and sunk into the sea.

-Japanese seaplanes appeared overhead and dropped depth charges in an attempt to sink the American submarine.
+Japanese seaplanes dropped depth charges in an attempt to sink the American submarine.
+When they spotted the POWs in the water, they strafed them.
+They stopped strafing when they realized that there were Japanese in the water too.
 The good thing about the depth charges was that they kept sharks away from the POWs.
-When the planes spotted the POWs in the water, they strafed them, until the crews realized that there were Japanese soldiers in the water too.

 A Japanese tanker that had been hit by torpedoes spilled oil and gasoline into the water.
-The ship ran aground to save it from sinking.
-The Japanese quickly set up machine guns on its deck and fired on the POWs in the water.
-Boats from the other ships, in the convoy, attempted to hunt down the POWs swimming in the water cruising in and out of the debris field hunting and shooting the swimming Americans.
+The ship ran aground.
+The Japanese quickly set up machine guns and fired on the POWs.
+Boats from the other ships in the convoy attempted to hunt down the POWs swimming in the water cruising in and out of the debris field hunting and shooting the swimming Americans.
 If they found a man, they shot him.
 One officer recalled seeing a young soldier struggling in the water and asked him if he could swim.
 The soldier replied, "No sir, not very well."
 The officer began to say, " Don't worry, well make it somehow," but before he could finish, a shot rang out the young soldier's head fell into the water.
 There was a bullet hole in his head.
-What saved many lives was that with dusk it became harder for the Japanese to see them in the water.
+What saved many lives was that with dusk it became harder for the Japanese to see them.